Kanpur Ring Road

 Check UPDIC node boundary before industrial or commercial land purchase

 The Package 2A gap is the sharpest near-term risk for buyers.
-The 8.765-km stretch from Mandhana to Trans Ganga City had its tender cancelled due to technical flaws and retendering was underway in 2025.
+The 8.765-km stretch from Mandhana to Trans Ganga City had its tender re-tendered on EPC mode, with finalisation reported in mid-2025 and 22 qualified bidders as of October 2024.
 Brokers are actively selling plots in this belt as if the road is already under active construction.
 It is not yet, in this specific package.
 Package 1 (Sachendi to Mandhana) and Package 4 (Jarkala to Pakri via Defence Corridor) have contractors and are building.
 Package 2A does not.
 Price your entry accordingly.

 Where Real Demand Is Building Along the Kanpur Outer Ring Road